 This information sharing, based on Life Sciences inbound marketing, is a great case study for showcasing the power of inbound strategies...

 And there’s more!

-Thermo could optimise their strategy further by implementing a chatbot, providing informative answers to prospective website customers 24/7.
-It could then link them to an available salesperson for an immediate demo of that microscope they’ve been tasked to procure.
+Thermo could optimise its strategy further by implementing a chatbot, providing informative answers to prospective website customers 24/7.
+It could then link them to an available salesperson for an immediate demo of that microscope they've been tasked to procure.

 “Publish or perish” has been standard advice for scientists since the early 1900s.
 Today, the same advice applies to life science companies who want to optimise their sales.